nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Month view will be slightly bigger, increasing the number of entries that can be seen by a small amount.
 Bugs and inconsistencies in other pages can be avoided as we will have better control what we want to display.
     * Cons: Much harder to implement, no more fancy transitions or inbuilt buttons, and GUI improvements seem marginal at best.

-Alternative 1 is our preferred choice as its pros and cons seem much better than alternative 2, especially due to its easy of implementation.
+Alternative 1 is our preferred choice as its pros and cons seem much better than alternative 2, especially due to its ease of implementation.
 The main difficulty of alternative 1 becoming familiar with the CalendarFX _API_, but this difficulty is also present in alternative 2.

 ### Undo/redo feature